 Our goal is to understand how neural circuits generate sensory perception and behavior.
-To address this question we use a combination of molecular genetic, in vivo imaging, computational and behavioral approaches, and we focus our efforts on determining fundamental functional properties of neural networks in the mouse olfactory system.
+To address this question we use a combination of molecular genetic, in vivo imaging, behavioral and computational approaches.
+We focus our efforts on determining the functional properties of neural networks in the mouse olfactory system.

-A central question in neuroscience is how sensory stimuli are detected and processed by neural circuits in the brain to generate sensory perception and behavior.
-Our laboratory has recently developed new molecular genetic and viral approaches that allow us to target and manipulate defined neural cell types in the olfactory cortex of mice.
-Furthermore, we have identified, using in vivo two-photon microscopy, electrophysiological recordings and computational approaches, fundamental principles of odor information coding in cortical neural networks.
-These recent advances open up new opportunities to explore how diverse neural cell types contribute to odor information coding in the cortex, and how this information is transmitted to downstream target areas involved in sensory integration, cognition, and motor control.
-Finally, we are interested in how learning and experience alter olfactory neural network functions and behavior.
+A central question in neuroscience is how sensory stimuli from the environment are detected and processed by neural circuits to generate perception and behavior.
+Our laboratory has developed new molecular viral-genetic approaches to characterize, target and manipulate defined neural cell types in the olfactory cortex of mice.
+We have identified, using in vivo two-photon microscopy and electrophysiological recordings, fundamental principles of odor information coding in cortical neural networks.
+These recent advances open up new opportunities to explore how diverse neural cell types contribute to odor information coding, and how this information is transmitted to downstream target areas involved in multimodal sensory integration, perception, and motor control.
+We are also interested in how brain and behavioral state and learning and experience shape olfactory neural network functions.

 The olfactory system of mice provides a simple, tractable model system of outstanding ethological importance.
 Furthermore, olfactory neural circuits are particularly vulnerable to aging and neurodegenerative disease, thus representing a highly relevant experimental model system for clinical and translational neuroscience research.